apache/ozone/hadoop-hdds/docs/content/feature/S3-Multi-Tenancy-Access-Control.md

 - Allow all users in a tenant read-only access to a bucket.
   - Corresponding Ranger policy Allow Condition: `Roles = tenantName-UserRole, Permissions = READ,LIST`

-It is recommended to add new policies instead of editing the default tenant policies.
-If one has to, **DO NOT** remove the **Policy Label** on those default tenant policies.
+It is recommended to add new policies instead of editing the default tenant policies created by Ozone. **DO NOT** remove the **Policy Label** on those default tenant policies, or else the Ozone Manager might fail to sync with Ranger for those policies.

 ### Ranger Roles